News

 Two Stonehewer books named as finalists in Foreword INDIE Awards

-We are thrilled to share that two of our 2024 titles have been honoured as finalists in Foreword magazine’s INDIE Awards.
-Antanas Sileika’s The Death of Tony was included in the “Multicultural” category, while Mark Abley’s Conversations with a Dead Man was nominated in the category of “Biography.”
-Congratulations to our authors and all the other finalists!
+We are delighted to share that two of our 2024 titles have been honoured as finalists in Foreword Reviews Magazine’s INDIE Awards.
+Antanas Sileika’s The Death of Tony was selected as a finalist in the “Multicultural” category, while Mark Abley’s Conversations with a Dead Man was nominated in the category of “Biography.”
+Many congratulations to our authors and all the other finalists!

-The author of Stonehewer’s Conversations with a Dead Man: Indigenous Rights and the Legacy of Duncan Campbell Scott on the inspiration, research, and importance of his latest book.
+The author of Stonehewer’s Conversations with a Dead Man: Indigenous Rights and the Legacy of Duncan Campbell Scott discusses the inspiration, research, and significance of his latest book:

 “We need to understand the past if we are to move forward.
 I believe that reconciliation depends on truth.”